-The Colorado Midwives Association supports and promotes the option of birth at home for childbearing families in Colorado.
-The CMA facilitates communication and community among direct-entry midwives through conferences and workshops.
-Direct-entry midwives have been legal in Colorado since 1993 due to the efforts of the CMA and the CMA continues to be the legislative force behind maintaining and updating the regulation of direct-entry midwifery in Colorado.
+The Colorado Midwives Association supports and promotes the option of homebirth for families in Colorado.
+The CMA facilitates communication and community amongst direct-entry midwives through conferences and workshops.
+Direct-entry midwives have been legal in Colorado since 1993 due to the efforts of the CMA and supporting community.
+The CMA strives to be a legislative force behind maintaining and updating the regulations of direct-entry midwifery in Colorado.

 The mission of the Colorado Midwives Association is to support direct-entry midwifery through advocacy, continuing education, and community awareness.

 Midwifery care will be an integral part of the healthcare system and home birth will be a widely accepted option.
 Midwives and other maternity healthcare providers will work collaboratively with professional respect, trust, and mutual goals in providing excellent care.

 - The CMA advances home birth midwifery care as an accessible option to families in Colorado.